How to Clean Blood Stains out of Clothes? These 5 Period Stain Cleaning Hacks Actually Work!

 Simply soak your fabric in a sink of cold water for 30 minutes, then add a few squirts of hydrogen peroxide or the juice of one lemon.
 Leave for another 30 mins then wring out your fabric and toss in the machine on a cold wash.

 First of, soak the fabric in cold water for 1 hour, then rub a generous spoonful of tenderizer on the stain.
-If you’re using vinegar, soak the stain in a bowl of 1 part vinegar to 1 part water.
+If you’re using white vinegar, soak the stain in a bowl of 1 part vinegar to 1 part water.
 Leave the fabric for 30 minutes then shake off any excess or rinse.
-Pop in the washing machine on a cold wash and marvel at how handy you are!
+Pop in the washing machine on a cold wash, gently rub your clothes and marvel at how handy you are!

 No matter how wacky your bed sheets or fluoro your undies, period stains are easily removed from the most vibrant of fabrics with just two ingredients – salt and cold water (obvs)!